Key Concepts

 Recent Developments (2024–2026)

-The Government of India constituted the 16th Finance Commission in 2024, chaired by Arvind Panagariya (former Vice-Chairman of NITI Aayog), with a mandate to recommend revenue-sharing arrangements between the Centre and States for the period 2026-31.
-The 16th FC is expected to review the vertical devolution formula (currently 41% of central taxes to states, as recommended by the 15th FC) and the horizontal distribution criteria.
+The Government of India constituted the 16th Finance Commission on 31 December 2023, chaired by Dr. Arvind Panagariya (former Vice-Chairman of NITI Aayog), with a mandate to recommend revenue-sharing for 2026-27 to 2030-31.
+The 16th FC submitted its report to the President on 17 November 2025.
+The Government accepted the key recommendation: vertical devolution retained at 41% of the divisible pool (same as 15th FC's effective rate) — PIB press release, 1 February 2026 (Budget day announcement).

 Savings Rate Trends — Household Financial Savings Under Pressure